ChenyiZhou-001/ECE364-ZJUI-Spring2025/Track 3/README.md

 ## Requirements
 - < 15 million parameters
-- Use DistilBERT, TinyBERT, or traditional models
+- Use DistilBERT, TinyBERT, or traditional models (Pretrained Models are allowed to use.)
 - Pytorch, HuggingFace Transformers, scikit-learn

 ## Output Format